There are many essential oil companies out there -- how to choose?

 - Do they know if their company has tested their company’s oils side by side with Young Living oils in the same lab to make a fair comparison?
 And if so, where is the data?

-This is not a comprehensive list of questions you could ask, but if their answer to any or most of the above is “no,” or “I don’t know,” then how do they know their oils are “pure therapeutic grade” and that they are “as good or better than those of Young Living?”
+This is not a comprehensive list of questions you could ask, but if their answer to any or most of the above is “no,” or “I don’t know,” then how do they know their oils are “100% pure” and that they are “as good or better than those of Young Living?”
 Without such knowledge, how can they make any verifiable claims that compare Young Living Oils with their brand?

 Essential Oil / Government Regulations as per FDA website